Kendrick Warren: Professional career

-Warren became automatically eligible for the 1994 NBA Draft after his senior year, but he was not selected by any of the NBA teams.
+Warren became automatically eligible for the 1994 NBA draft after his senior year, but he was not selected by any of the NBA teams.
 He was drafted 3rd overall in the 1994 CBA Draft by the Rockford Lightning and played his first season as a pro in the Continental Basketball Association.
 Warren played all 56 games of the 1994–95 season, was named the CBA Rookie of the Year and was an All-Star selection.
 He averaged 18.1 points and 7.4 rebounds.
 After his successful rookie season in the CBA, Warren decided to play overseas and had a brief experience in Sweden, where he played for Malmö.

 He came back to the United States in 1995 and played 3 more years in the CBA, this time for the Yakima SunKings, where he averaged 16.3 points and 7.8 rebounds in the 1995–96 season and 14.0 points and 9.0 rebounds in the 1997–98 season.
+Warren was selected to the All-CBA Second Team and All-Defensive Team in 1998.
 He then transferred abroad again, this time first to Huelva in Spain and then to Brazilian team Flamengo; in 1999 he signed for his hometown team, the newly founded Richmond Rhythm of the International Basketball League.
 He played for London Towers in the 2000–2001 British Basketball League, and he was selected in the All-Star team thanks to his 20.7 points per game.
 He also appeared in 9 EuroLeague games that season.

 He won the 2001–02 Finnish league with the Espoon Honka, and then played in England for 3 more seasons before ending his career with Hermine Nantes in the LNB Pro B.